How are the protection of personal data and privacy evolving being dealt with in an ever more AI-enabled world?

 To get these types of outputs, AI must have enough inputs (i.e., data) to allow it to draw precise conclusions: the best result will be achieved with a large amount of data at hand or with self-learning (machine learning).

-All this data is necessary to "train" the AI, but often, as is obvious, it belongs to someone.
+All this data is necessary to "train" the AI, but often, as is obvious, they are sensitive personal information.

 Artificial intelligence and the right to privacy: a trade-off relationship?